nicbou/timeline-old/README.md

 BACKEND_DEBUG=1

 # Username and password for the MQTT client
-# OwnTracks connects to this client to send the phone's location
+# OwnTracks connects to this client to log the phone's location
 MQTT_USERNAME=johntheuser
 MQTT_PASSWORD=superextrasecret

+# Optional.
+API key for openweathermap.org.
+Used to log weather.
+OPENWEATHERMAP_API_KEY=...
+OPENWEATHERMAP_DEFAULT_LATITUDE=...
+OPENWEATHERMAP_DEFAULT_LONGITUDE=...

 # Optional.
 Sets the prefix for this project's docker images
 COMPOSE_PROJECT_NAME=timeline